AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 ## Dosing Tube Calculations
 In order to get the proper flow rate of chemicals into the plant, the team needed to calculate the correct length and sizes for the dosing tubes.
 The yellow arrows in Figure 8, below, are pointing to the dosing tubes on the CDC apparatus.
 There are two types of dosing tubes that are two different diameters.

 The first tube connects the constant head tank (CHT), which contains the chemical stock, to a tee fitting on the lever arm.
-The CHT is a type of flow controller that maintains a constant water level in its tank.
+The CHT is a type of flow controller that maintains a constant chemical level in its tank.
+The level is maintained by a float valve connected to a larger stock tank above.
 Its operation is governed by the Hagen-Poiseuille equation:

 $$ Q = \frac{h_f g \pi D^4}{128 \nu L} $$

 where $Q$ is flow rate, $h_f$ is the head difference between the water level in the constant head tank and the slider on the lever, $D$ is the diameter of the tubing, $\nu$ is the kinematic viscosity, and $L$ is the length of the tubing.

-The head difference can be changed by moving slider on the lever arm.
+The head difference can be changed by moving the slider on the lever arm.
 A change in head, $h_f$, causes an increase in flow rate, $Q$, out of the CHT, therefore increasing the coagulant dosage to the plant.
-An image of the CHT is shown below, in figure 7.
+An image of the CHT is shown below, in Figure 7.
 The CHT is the small container in the upper left corner of each figure.

 <p style="text-align: center;">